Wildlife Damage Inspection

 Use your knowledge of animal behavior.
 Wild animals usually provide many signs of their presence.
 Once you’ve gained experience in reading these signs, the clues you gain from your site inspection and customer interview should help you identify the species, estimate the number of animals present, and find the areas where they’re most active.

 Visual sighting.
 This is one of the easiest ways to identify the species, if you can trust the observer.
 If nocturnal animals frequently are seen during the day, the animal may have young and is feeding more often, or the local population is high, especially with rats and mice.
 If dealing with a bat colony, you may have a hard time locating the entry holes.
 Stand outdoors at dusk or dawn, and watch where the bats enter or leave the building.
 There’s the hole!
-A more detailed description of how to conduct a bat watch is in the Bat species section of this manual.

 Sounds.
 Listen for various squeaks, growls, cries, hisses, chitters, and screeches; gnawing; or clawing, scampering, and climbing inside the walls, above the ceiling, between the floors, or underneath cabinets.
 Learn to tell the sounds of adults from those of young.

 Odors.
-You may smell the droppings, urine, or body oils of wildlife that are living indoors.
+You may smell the feces, urine, or body oils of wildlife that are living indoors.
 With a little experience, you can tell the odor of a house mouse from that of a rat.
 Skunks have a well-known scent, but woodchucks also can be identified by their odor.
 Dens of other animals, including raccoons, have their own scent.